Skip to main content

 Testosterone’s role in the body is comprehensive.
 It is a primary architect of bone strength.
 Think of your bones as a dynamic structure, constantly being remodeled.
 Testosterone actively stimulates the cells responsible for building new bone tissue, called osteoblasts.

-When are optimal, this process of bone formation is robust, leading to dense, resilient bones that can withstand the demands of an active life.
+When testosterone levels are optimal, this process of bone formation is robust, leading to dense, resilient bones that can withstand the demands of an active life.
 When testosterone levels decline, this building process slows down, which can lead to a gradual loss of bone density, making bones more susceptible to fractures.

 This is a silent process, one you may not feel until a fracture occurs.
 This is why understanding your hormonal health is a proactive step toward preserving your physical structure for the long term.